1996 Porsche 911

 Average auction result

-Based on 11 stored auction results, usually bid-to or reserve context.
+Based on 1 stored auction result, usually bid-to or reserve context.

 Specs